glasser/vote.davidglasser.net/content/post/201611-candidates.md

 But hey, the Rent Stabilization Board doesn't have any thing to do with approving new construction, as far as I know.
 So it doesn't matter how NIMBY the rent board is --- here's a place where I feel comfortable letting my bleeding-heart sympathies out.
-I'm planning to vote for the CALI slate, despite not supporting their Mayoral and City Council candidates of choice.
+I'm planning to vote for most of the CALI slate, despite not supporting their Mayoral and City Council candidates of choice.

+Why not all of the CALI slate?
+Igor Tregub was one of the two members of the Zoning Adjustments Board to vote against the [2902 Adeline](http://2902adeline.com/) project at the meeting I attended.
+Even if the Rent Board won't give him a chance to stop new construction, I can't trust the judgment of somebody willing to be on record as saying that a new project being built a block from BART and across the street from the Bowl shouldn't be as large as feasible.
+Perhaps the other three I'm voting for also agree with him, but they did not have the opportunity to show off their lack of connection to reality.

 ## Berkeley School Directors: Judy Appel and Beatriz Leyva-Cutler?